Pascual-lingr/pmcbashburn/README.md

 ./credits and CREDITS --> PMC; Edited text.

 ./ChangeLog --> PMC; Edited text.

+./TODO --> PMC; Not maintained file in PMC-BashBurn ./todo --> PMC; Not maintained file in PMC-BashBurn

 ./README.PMC --> PMC; New readme .txt file for this release.